Opel Insignia: Motorsport

-Motorsport

 The Thorney Motorsport team first ran a Vauxhall Insignia VXR in the last round of the 2011 British Touring Car Championship to prepare a two car team for the season of 2012.

 Only one car was run in four rounds – 1 and 2 driven by John Thorne, and 6 and 9 driven by Tony Gilham.
 Tony's Team HARD bought the two Insignias from Thorney Motorsport, and raced one of them himself in the last round of the 2012 season.

 Driving both cars for the season of 2013 were James Cole and Jack Goff, running under the RCIB Insurance Racing team name.
 RCIB Insurance Racing/Team Hard sold the cars to BMR for the 2014 BTCC season, and would be driven by Jack Goff and Warren Scott.
 The Insignia was not as competitive as hoped and the cars were replaced mid season with Volkswagen CCs.

 Other rebranding

 In Chile, the Insignia was introduced in 2008 as the Chevrolet Vectra.
 In 2013, the model line dropped its Chevrolet name, adopting the Opel Insignia nameplate.

 In August 2012, the Opel Insignia was introduced to Australia; following the 2013 withdrawal of Opel from Australia by GM, the model line was dropped from the market.
 For 2015, the Insignia returned to Australia (and for the first time, New Zealand) under the Holden marque, slotted slightly under the Commodore range in market position.